LODLAM/DLF15LODLAM/CleaningMetadata/Installation.md

 ####Option 2b: Install LODRefine from GitHub/Source

-Alternatively, you can install LODRefine (a version of OpenRefine 2.5 with the DERI RDF extension among others already installed) by downloaded or git cloning then building LODRefine locally.
+Alternatively, you can install LODRefine (a version of OpenRefine 2.5 with the DERI RDF extension among others already installed) by downloading or git cloning LODRefine locally.

 1. Clone or download LODRefine:
     2. From GitHub, clone the master branch of this repository: https://github.com/sparkica/LODRefine
     3. From Sourceforge, download the most recent version of LODRefine: http://sourceforge.net/projects/lodrefine/postdownload?source=dlp
 3. Move LODRefine to wherever on your computer you'd like to run it from.
 I usually keep these sorts of applications in a directory call 'Tools'.
-4. Change into that LODRefine directory in some kind of command line interface or client (e.g. Terminal on Mac, Command Prompt in Windows), and start LODRefine by typing:
+4. Change into that LODRefine directory in some kind of command line interface or client (e.g. Terminal on Mac, Command Prompt in Windows,...), and start LODRefine by typing:
     6. On Mac/Linux:
     ```
     $ ./refine